|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 We love a simply roasted chicken thigh in our house; tender, juicy dark meat.
 Slipping a few fresh herbs under the skin is a very nice way to brighten up a plain piece of roasted chicken without adding a whole lot of time to the process.

 I served this with a nice wild rice blend, and a crisp green salad, and no one would have ever guessed how little time the whole meal took to come together.

-- Loosen the skin from each thigh, and place one or two of the basil leaves under the skin.
+Loosen the skin from each thigh, and place 1 or 2 of the basil leaves under the skin.
 Season with salt and pepper.

-The Only Marinade You Will Ever Need: Dijon, Garlic and Lemon If you want one go-to marinade to turn to when you're low on cooking inspiration, this is it.
+- Dijon, Garlic and Lemon Marinade - If you want one go-to marinade to turn to when you're low on cooking inspiration, this is it.
 Perfect for chicken, pork, shrimp, and any kind of fish.
 Marinate chicken for at least 4 hours, up to 12 for bone-in pieces, shrimp for 30 minutes to 1 hour, and fish for 30 minutes.
 The mustard helps emulsify the marinade, making it thicker so it really clings to the food.
 This is also a great salad dressing!

 - Warm Spiced Curry Rub - This spice rub is perfect for chicken, whether it be chicken breasts, wings, thighs, or as used in this recipe, chicken tenders skewers.
 It seems that no matter the food, kids are much more likely to go for it 's prepared on skewer.